truist/reveal.js/slides/negotiation/negotiation.md

 ## Discomfort
 * Feelings drive most negotiations, far more than you might wish they do

+* The more you can ignore your own discomfort, the better

 * The more you can make the other party uncomfortable - without making them angry - the more you get
-    * Professional negotiators use this extensively!
+    * Professional negotiators (HR, lawyers, ...) use this extensively!
-        * HR, lawyers, sociopaths, ...

 * For most of us, making other people uncomfortable makes us uncomfortable
     * So maybe you choose not to use this technique - stick to "open"